As soon as you step foot in Copenhagen, you’ll see immediately why it’s considered the happiest city in the world.

-Easily one o the most fun places to check out in Copenhagen!
+#1 – Tivoli Gardens – Easily one of the most fun places to check out in Copenhagen!

 Why it’s awesome: Filled with excitement and adventure around every corner, Copenhagen’s Tivoli Gardens is thrilling amusement for the whole family.
-Built in 1843, it’s the world’s second oldest amusement park.
+Built in 1843, it’s the world’s second-oldest amusement park.
 And with 4.6 million visitors each year, Tivoli Gardens is the go-to destination in Europe for rides, concerts, games, and good old fashion fair food.
 It even served as the inspiration and model for Walt Disney’s Disneyland!

 What to do there: We hope you’re ready for an action-packed day, because there are plenty of activities to do in Tivoli Gardens.
-There are dozens of rides for adults and kids, but nothing as thrilling as Rutschebanen, and 1914 wooden roller coaster.
+There are dozens of rides for adults and kids, but nothing as thrilling as Rutschebanen, and the 1914 wooden roller coaster.
 But besides rides, visitors can also watch free pantomime shows, listen to live music and wander through the on-site aquarium.

 #2 – Strøget

-A beautiful and scenic place to see in Copenhagen!
+#3 – Nyhavn – A beautiful and scenic place to see in Copenhagen!

-You can still spot the old wooden ships bobbing in the harbor, many of which were built between the 1800s and 1900s.
-Whether you’re coming to walk the canal promenade, or stopping by after visiting the Veteran Ship Museum, you’ll enjoy a few hours in the quaint Nyhavn neighborhood!
+You can still spot the old wooden ships bobbing in the harbour, many of which were built between the 1800s and 1900s.
+Whether you’re coming to walk the canal promenade, or stopping by after visiting the Veteran Ship Museum, you’ll enjoy a few hours in the quaint Nyhavn neighbourhood!

 What to do there: Grab a cup of coffee or a mid-morning brunch at one of the charming cafes in the area.
-You might be able to snag a window seat with harbor views!
+You might be able to snag a window seat with harbour views!
 But if you can’t, you should still stroll through the waterfront admiring the old wooden ships that still float in the canal.
-And don’t forget to stop by the houses marked 18, 20 and 67.
-There were the different residences of author Hans Christian Andersen from 1845 and 1864.
+It’s a real highlight of any Copenhagen sightseeing trip!
+You can even take a canal tour if you like!